 Should I choose federal student loans or private student loans?

-Answer: If you must take out student loans, federal student loans are the best option for the vast majority of borrowers.
+If you must take out student loans, federal student loans are the best option for the vast majority of borrowers.

 It is best to max out your federal student loan options before you borrow any private student loans.
 Federal student loans usually carry more flexible protection if you run into difficulty in repaying your loans, and all new federal student loans have fixed interest rates, meaning the rate does not change over the life of your loan.
-Private student loans generally have variable interest rates, which can reset every month or quarter, causing your monthly payments to change.
+Private student loans may have variable interest rates, which can reset every month or quarter, causing your monthly payments to change.

 However, there are rare cases where a private loan could be a viable alternative to a Federal Grad PLUS loan.
 This may occur if you: